medo2203/bouzraa-files-crypter/README.md

 This package is licensed under the MIT License.
 See the LICENSE file for details.

-For more detailed documentation and updates, visit the GitHub repository.
+For more detailed documentation and updates, visit the <a href="https://github.com/medo2203/bouzraa-files-crypter">GitHub repository</a>.

 ### Key Points: